A journey through the living messages of Christ

 The first and greatest of the 7 Churches

-Ephesus was the third-largest city in the Roman Empire and the capital of the province of Asia.
-Here the apostle Paul ministered for three years, here he wrote the Epistle to the Ephesians, and here the apostle John spent the final years of his life.
-The Temple of Artemis — one of the Seven Wonders of the Ancient World — dominated the city's religious life, and the conflict between the cult of Artemis and the message of the Gospel is dramatically described in Acts chapter 19.
+Ephesus was the third largest city in the Roman Empire and the capital of the province of Asia.
+Here the apostle Paul served for three years, here he wrote the Epistle to the Ephesians, and here the apostle John lived in his final years.
+The Temple of Artemis — one of the 7 Wonders of the Ancient World — dominated the religious life of the city, and the conflict between the cult of Artemis and the message of the Gospel is dramatically described in Acts, chapter 19.

-Today, the ruins of Ephesus are among the best-preserved in the world: the Library of Celsus, the Great Marble Street, the 25,000-seat theater (where the crowd shouted "Great is Artemis!"), and the terraced houses that reveal the daily life of the early Christians.
+Today, the ruins of Ephesus are among the best preserved in the world: the Library of Celsus, the Great Marble Street, the 25,000-seat theater (where the crowd shouted “Great is Artemis!”), and the terrace houses that reveal the daily life of the first Christians.

 “Yet I hold this against you: You have forsaken the love you had at first.
 Consider how far you have fallen!
 Repent and do the things you did at first.”

-The message to Ephesus is a warning that echoes through the centuries: a church can be orthodox in doctrine, active in ministry, and courageous against heresy — and yet have lost what matters most.
-The first love is not a sentiment — it is a living relationship with Christ, spiritual fervor, and total devotion.
+The message to Ephesus is a warning that transcends the centuries: a church can be orthodox in doctrine, active in service, and courageous against heresy — and yet have lost the essential.
+First love is not a feeling — it is a living relationship with Christ, spiritual fervor, and total devotion.

-Do not miss the Basilica of St. John — built on the traditional site of the apostle's burial — and the House of the Virgin Mary, a pilgrimage site on Mount Koressos.
+Don't miss the Basilica of Saint John — built on the traditional site of the apostle's burial — and the House of the Virgin Mary, a pilgrimage site on Mount Koressos.
 Faith without love becomes legalism.
 Love without truth becomes sentimentalism.

 Smyrna (Izmir)

-Smyrna is the only one of the 7 churches that still exists today — now the city of Izmir, Turkey's third-largest city.
-It is also one of only two churches (alongside Philadelphia) to which Christ offers no reproach.
+Smyrna is the only one of the 7 churches that still exists — today, the city of Izmir, Turkey's third largest.
+It is also one of only two churches (alongside Philadelphia) to which Christ brings no reproach.

-Smyrna's deep connection to Christian suffering is personified by Saint Polycarp, bishop of Smyrna and disciple of the apostle John, who was martyred by burning at the stake around AD 155.
-When the Roman authorities demanded he recant, Polycarp spoke the famous words: "Eighty-six years I have served Him, and He has done me no wrong.
-How can I blaspheme my King who saved me?"
+Smyrna's deep connection to Christian suffering is personified by Saint Polycarp, bishop of Smyrna and disciple of the apostle John, martyred by burning at the stake around 155 AD.
+When the Roman authorities demanded he recant, Polycarp spoke the famous words: “For 86 years I have served Christ and He has done me no wrong.
+How can I blaspheme my King, who saved me?”

 The message to Smyrna is a comfort for all who suffer for their faith: earthly poverty can coexist with heavenly riches, and temporary suffering leads to an eternal crown.